-The most serious cases of plagiarism will be referred directly to the Investigating Committee of the Senate (ICS).
+The most serious cases of plagiarism will be referred directly to the Academic Integrity Committee (AIC).
 Take this to mean that the likely sanction will be more severe than awarding zero for the assignment.
-In all cases, the student should be told that any subsequent offences will be referred to the University's ICS.
+In all cases, the student should be told that any subsequent offences will be referred to the University's AIC.

 For less serious cases, the following is a guide to the penalties that will be imposed.
 Even when markers suspect plagiarism, the work submitted (program, essay, report, etc) should be marked, where possible, as if it were wholly the student's work.
 This mark is a reference mark and, in some cases, is the mark to which any penalties are applied.